GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 ## Colours

 Colours are arguably the most striking visual variables as they are easily disinguishable.
 However, depending on the type of data and the information you wish to convey, there are a few things to consider when choosing a colour scheme for your map.
-The most important variables for colours are the __hue__ and the __value__ (saturation) and __transparency__.
+The most important variables for colours are the __hue__, the __value__ (saturation) and the __transparency__.
-> look for correct words

 Colours schemes can be __categorial, sequential, or diverging__.
 If you wish to display different types of buildings or roads, the colour schemes should be categorial.
 Colour gradients, either sequential or diverging, are used for numerical data or data that can be ordered.
 For example, for the population sizes of districts a sequential colouring schemes is best to show the relative difference between the values.
 However, if the data has positive __and__ negative values, a diverging colour gradient should be used.